pmaris/photo_mapper/readme.md

 ===============
 1. Install `nodejs` version `10.0` or higher
 2. Install `npm`
-3. Install dependencies using using the command `npm install <repository_location>`
+3. Install dependencies using using the command `npm install <repository_location>`.
 4. Run the application using the command `/<repository_location>/node_modules/.bin/electron <repository_location>`
-5. Searh for geotagged photos using the search icon in the top left corner of the window
+5. Search for geotagged photos using the search icon in the top left corner of the window

 Currently, the map works without a Google Maps API key.
 If this ever changes in the future, you will have to sign up for a Google Maps API key and then create the file `google_maps.key` in the repository's root directory, and then add your key to the file.